iWriteGigs

 Question #24

-C The audience is likely to respond positively to routine messages, so little audience analysis is needed.
+C Most routine messages do not contain much content, so little audience analysis is needed.

 D Routine messages are not composed very often, so audience analysis must be thorough.